 Des Plaines is also home to a major first, as the site of the world’s first McDonald’s franchise.
 The brand has only been around since 1955!

-Do you know any strange, fun 0r interesting facts about Illinois that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Illinois?
+Share them in the comments below!